montilab/pipeliner/README.md

     ├── reads.csv
     └── alignments.csv
 ```
-> Trimmed reads can be run again, alignment files can be used again, multiqc report will show quality control stats across all processes, star index can be used again, and aggregated count matrices can be exported for differential expression analysis outside of Pipeliner.

 ### Modifying Pipeliner
 > For more advanced users comfortable with shell scripting, commands for all processes can be found in templates.
 Most templates use parameters specified in the config file however you can explicity change any script to suit your needs.